PMS-Uttar-Pradesh/anuj-ecommerce/apps/storefront/README.md

 # PMS Stationery Storefront

-This is the main application repository for KAPI Pen & Stationery — a fully built storefront and admin system for a stationery business.
+This is the main application repository for PMS Stationery — a fully built storefront and admin system for a stationery business.

 The project is implemented as a production-style Next.js e-commerce application with a customer shopping experience, authenticated checkout flow, and a private business dashboard for operations and reporting.